 Tip Pooling Laws

-What Your Staff Thinks About Tip Pooling
+How Your Staff Really Feels About Tip Pooling

 As employee retention becomes a bigger issue for more and more restaurant owners and operators, staff satisfaction is a huge deciding factor when considering moving to a tip pooling model.
 So if you’re looking to pivot to or away from a tip pooling model, the first thing you’ll want to do is survey your current staff for their preference.

 “Neither type of tipping is definitively better than the other,” says Julia Beebe, who worked three summers at a country club with a tip pooling procedure.
 “Restaurant owners need to consider the culture they want within their establishment, to determine which tipping model is the better fit for their staff and clientele.”

 The Pros of Tip Pooling